Terms and conditions

 Health & Insurance

-Yellow fever and cholera injections are compulsory for Tanzania.
-These can be done at your nearest travel clinic and a health travel document is provided.
+Yellow fever injections have normally beencompulsory for Tanzania but may have by now been lifted by the WHO.
+These can be done at your nearest travel clinic who will advise you and a health travel document is provided.
 Malaria prophylactics should be taken at least one week before departure and for three weeks after you have left the hunting area.
 We advise you to purchase a good but not too smelly body insect repellant.
 Not that anything helps very much against the Tsetze fly, especially when you have your dream buffalo lined up in the scope.

 Travel and clothing

 Apply well in advance for a Tanzanian or Zimbabwean visa at the nearest Embassy or Consulate.
-South Africans do not require a visa for Zimbabwe.
-Cost of a Tanzanian visa issued in South Africa is about R450 per person.
-We can fax you application forms.
-No visas are required for US and West European citizens entering South Africa but please check with your travel agency for the latest regulations.
+South Africans do not require a visa for Zimbabwe and Tanzanai.
+Some visas may be required for US and West European citizens entering South Africa but please check with your travel agency for the latest regulations.

-If departing from South Africa, South African Airways (SAA) and British Air have regular direct flights from Johannesburg International to and from Dar es Salaam as well as Harare.
+If departing from South Africa, South African Airways (SAA) has regular direct flights from Johannesburg International to and from Dar es Salaam as well as Harare.
 The SAA is also experienced in handling your rifles and ammunition which are packed into a special container.
-Ensure your rifle and ammo is packed in sperate cases.
+Ensure your rifle and ammo is packed in seperate cases.
 Travel light.
-Not more than 15kgs and rifle are allowed on the small charter single/twin engine aircrafts.
-The following essential clothing and accessories are recommended.
+Not more than 15kgs plus rifle are allowed on the small charter single/twin engine aircrafts.

 The beautiful and exotic island of Zansibar is close to the Selous and a one day and night visit can be fitted in without much extra cost.
 Please consult our flyer page on Zansibar.